Last Updated on August 2, 2022 by Celeste.

 Greek: Επέτειος του οχι – The anniversary of ‘NO’

-Οχι Day on October 28 commemorates the anniversary when former military general and Prime Minister Ioannis Metaxas said no – ‘Οχι’ – to an ultimatum made by Italian Prime Minister Benito Mussolini to allow Italian forces to occupy strategic locations in Greece or else face war back in 1940.
+Οχι Day on October 28 commemorates the anniversary of an important moment in Greek modern history.
+It’s been described as the day when former military general and Prime Minister Ioannis Metaxas said no – ‘Οχι’ – to an ultimatum made by Italian Prime Minister Benito Mussolini to allow Italian forces to occupy strategic locations in Greece or else face war back in 1940.
 This is the moment when Greece got involved in the Second World War.
 In the course of that day, Greeks were calling “οχι” through the streets everywhere.
 Many spontaneously registered up for the army.
-Since 1942, Οχι Day has been commemorated by Greeks all over the world and after the war, 28 October was declared a national memorial day.
-Throughout the country, commemorations and parades take place and you can see the Greek flag hanging on government buildings and houses everywhere.
+Since 1942, Οχι Day has been commemorated by Greeks all over the world and after the war, 28 October was declared a national Memorial Day.
+Throughout the country, commemorations and parades take place, and you can see the Greek flag hanging on government buildings and houses everywhere.
 It is a day that represents bravery, solidarity, and heroism for millions of Greeks all around the world.

 Winston Churchill commented at the time of the Greco-Italian war and famously said,